-The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies and was last updated on 7 December2018.
+The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies and was last updated on 31 March 2021.

 Kropz plc is not listed on any other exchange or trading platform other than AIM.

-Kropz is an emerging plant nutrient producer with an advanced stage phosphate mining project in South Africa and exploration assets in West Africa.
-The vision of the Group is to become a leading independent phosphate rock producer and to develop into an integrated, mine-to-market plant nutrient company focusing on sub-Saharan Africa.
+Kropz is an emerging African phosphate explorer and developer, with phosphate mining and exploration projects on the West Coast of Africa.
+The vision of the Group is to become a leading independent phosphate rock producer and to develop into an integrated, mine-to-market plant nutrient company focusing on sub-Sahanan Africa.